 award start date.
 This is the date on or after which your agency is authorized to purchase or hire any allowable equipment, services, personnel, or other costs that were approved by the COPS Office.
-The award start date is found on your award document.
+The award start date is found in your award package.
 Recipients may not expend funds prior to this date without written approval from the COPS Office.